sduprat/PCGE/README.md

 Project Call Graph Explorer

 This is a simple [Frama-C](https://frama-c.com) plugin devoted to analyse C projects and to produce retro-design information.
-This plugin enable to generate:
+This plugin is able to generate:
   - function call-graph
   - module call-graph (deduced from function call-graph)
   - automatic call dependencies of each module (.c file)
   - computation of the longuest branch in the calltree for stack analysis usage (stack usage of each function shall be entered as input)

 Graphs are generated in dot format.
-Use graphviz to generate .png, .svg of other formats.
+Use [graphviz](https://www.graphviz.org/) to generate .png, .svg of other formats.
+This plugin is easy to modify for other usages.

   ## Installation